Caramelized Onion & Gouda Sourdough

 Serving Suggestions

 I won’t lie, this bread is good enough to eat sliced and plain.
-I think that’s how we ate the entire loaf during recipe testing.
-But the second time around I got a little more creative and we tried a few things!
+I think that’s how we ate a couple entire loaves during recipe testing.
+But after a few goes around I got a little more creative and we tried a few things!

 📖 Printable Recipe